 We believe uchiMeet is truly something special, something we believe will be very powerful which is why we are moved to do this, and how you can be involved, if you choose.

-In a recent TV special, Oprah Winfrey asked, “Where do we go from here?”
-Racism has been on-going in the US for more than 400 years.
+In a TV special response to George Floyd’s murder, Oprah Winfrey asked, “Where do we go from here?”
+(Part 1 & Part 2) Racism has been on-going in the US for more than 400 years.
 We don’t believe there is a quick-fix and even with laws and policies, views and beliefs aren’t guaranteed to change.
 In fact, they continue to be passed down through the generations.

 The reality is we do not tend to care for someone if we do not know them.
 Conversely, the better we know and understand someone, and they us, the more likely we are to care for them or, at least, respect their right to exist peacefully.